ArpNetworking/metrics-aggregator-daemon/README.md

 * pipelinesDirectory - The location of configuration files for each metrics pipeline.
 * httpHost - The ip address to bind the http server to.
 * httpPort - The port to bind the http server to.
+* httpHealthCheckPath - The path in the http server for the health check.
+* httpStatusPath - The path in the http server for the status.
 * jvmMetricsCollectionInterval - The JVM metrics collection interval in ISO-8601 period notation.
 * limiters - Configuration of zero or more limiters by name.
 * akkaConfiguration - Configuration of Akka.